The Homotopy Braces Formality Morphism: Maps between the operads, and the proofs of Theorems and

 \subsection{The proofs of Theorems \ref{thm:brinfty} and \ref{thm:ksinfty}}

-Above we have constructed the colored operad maps whose existence is asserted in Theorems \ref{thm:brinfty} and \ref{thm:ksinfty}.
+Composing the map of Theorem \ref{thm:homKStobigChains} with the map \eqref{equ:bigChainstobigGra} just constructed we obtain the map $\homKS\to \bigGra$ whose existence is asserted in Theorem \ref{thm:ksinfty}, and whose part in colors 1 and 3 yields the map whose existence is asserted in Theorem \ref{thm:brinfty}.
 There are a few further assertions in these Theorems that we are going to check in this section, thus finishing the proof.

 First we need to check that the Gerstenhaber structure on cohomology induced by the $\Br_\infty$ structure on $\Tpoly$ is the standard one.
-Of course, it suffices to verify this on cocycles in $\Br_\infty$ generating $e_2$.
+Of course, it suffices to verify this on cocycles in $\Br_\infty$ generating $\Ger$.
 Denote the obvious such cocycles by $\co{}{}$ and $\wedge$.
 They are mapped to chains $c_{\co{}{}}, c_{\wedge}\in C(\FM_2)$.
-It is easy to see (e.g. by Proposition \ref{prop:explonBr}) that $c_{\co{}{}}$ is the fundamental chain while $c_{\wedge}$ is the chain of a point.
+It is easy to see (e.~g. by Proposition \ref{prop:explonBr}) that $c_{\co{}{}}$ is the fundamental chain while $c_{\wedge}$ is the chain of a point.
 These chains in turn are mapped to the graph with two vertices and one edge, which acts as the Schouten bracket, and to the graph with two vertices and no edge, which acts as the wedge product.

-The final assertion of Theorem 1 is that the $\Br_\infty$ morphism restricts to M. Kontsevich's formality morphism on the $L_\infty$ part.
+The final assertion of Theorem 1 is that the $\Br_\infty$ morphism restricts to M. Kontsevich's formality morphism on the $\Lie_\infty$ part.
 To begin with, note that there is an embedding $\Lie\{1\}\to \Br$.
 Hence, by functoriality of the bar-cobar construction we get a map of operads $\Omega(B(\Lie\{1\}))\to \Br_\infty$.
-Composing with the canonical map $\hoLie_1 = \Omega(\Lie\{1\}^{\vee}) \to \Omega(B(\Lie\{1\}))$ we obtain the embedding of $\hoLie_1\to \Br_\infty$.
-We claim that under the composition $\hoLie_1\to \Br_\infty\to C(\FM_2)$ the generator $\mu_n$ is mapped to the fundamental chain $f_n$ of $\FM_2(n)$.
+Composing with the canonical map $\Lie^{(1)}_\infty = \Omega(\Lie\{1\}^{\vee}) \to \Omega(B(\Lie\{1\}))$ we obtain the embedding of $\Lie^{(1)}_\infty\to \Br_\infty$.
+We claim that under the composition $\Lie^{(1)}_\infty\to \Br_\infty\to C(\FM_2)$ the generator $\mu_n$ is mapped to the fundamental chain $f_n$ of $\FM_2(n)$.
 This is true for $n=2$.
 For higher $n$ one shows the statement by induction.
 Say $\mu_j$ is mapped to some $c_j$.
 Suppose $c_j=f_j$ for $j<n$.
 Then we know that $c_n$ and $f_n$ satisfy an equation of the form